-As President of The Dunes Condo Association Board of Directors, I am pleased to invite you to our Quarterly Board Meeting on Tuesday, July 1st, 2025.
+The Dunes Condo Association Board of Directors ARE pleased to invite you to our Monthly Board Planning session on Tuesday, November 4th, 2025 @ 6:30pm ET.
 This meeting is open to all owners, consistent with our Association Bylaws and Florida Statutes (Section 718), and your participation is both valued and encouraged.
 See Official details below:

 Find the latest condo news here....